Jurassic001/AVR-2024/VMC/README.md

     -a, --all             Perform action on all modules (normal modules + sandbox).
 Sandbox is the module you need for autonomous control and some other functions like apriltag LED flashing
 ```
+There are some more options here that I haven't gone over, feel free to investigate the `start.py` file (especially using the `-h` option at runtime) to see what else you can do.
+You can also modify the start script to add custom software configurations or build options.
 <br/>

 #### Examples: